 You really want to take a trip to Target when you get paid?
 Cool.
 Just plan for it and create some room for it in your budget.

 Are you aware of your spending triggers?
-Do you get an overwhelming urge to shop every time you see a Target commercial?
+Do you get an overwhelming urge to shop whenever you see a Target commercial?

-Do you buy an insane amount of items at the dollar store because you’re a sucker for a good deal and they’re all “only $1”?
+Do you buy an insane amount of items at the dollar store because you’re a sucker for a good deal, and they’re all only $1, well, $1.25?

 These are good clues that Target and Dollar Tree may be spending triggers for you.